Lisa Smith granted bail on conditions including internet ban

 The court was satisfied that no warrants had been issued for the accused and she had no prior convictions.
 He held that the refusal of bail was not necessary.

-She must reside at an address in the north east, sign on at a Garda station twice daily from 10am-1pm and 3pm-6pm.
-She was ordered to obey a curfew, having to remain indoors from 8pm and not leave until 7am.
+She must reside at an address in the northeast and sign on at a Garda station twice daily from 10am-1pm and 3pm-6pm.
+She was ordered to obey a curfew, having to remain indoors from 8pm to 7am.

-The judge told her she cannot leave the jurisdiction or apply for new travel documentation, having already lost her passport.

 This would result in her going back into custody.